wur-bioinformatics/introduction-to-bioinformatics/week4.md

 :::

 It is good to realize why AlphaFold could work in the first place.
-It is based on machine learning, i.e., computer algorithms that fit a predictive model based on training data.
+The AlphaFold approach is based on machine learning, i.e., computer algorithms that fit a predictive model based on training data.
 Such a model can then predict the structure, when given a sequence that it has not seen before.
 DeepMind made use of very large neural network models, so-called deep learning.
 The training data for such models ideally consists of many known examples for very complex problems such as protein structure prediction.